 But let’s be real: that wasn’t the point of their advertisement anyway.

 Big ad agencies tell tales of the need to get your logos blasted as many places as you can afford (like a big Goodyear logo on a blimp) because, theoretically, when someone is ready to buy from you – they’ll recall seeing your logo and be more likely to buy your brand over a competitors.

-If you’re an advertising agency, it’s an ingenious way to get people to spend lots of money with you – without being held accountable for its performance (yup, I just went there).
+If you’re an advertising agency, it’s an ingenious way to get people to spend lots of money with you (again, usually thousands of dollars) without being held accountable for its performance… Yup, I just went there.

-You see, the brand agency’s approach to casting a wide net (costing you thousands) to hopefully catch a few fish is nowhere as effective as simply casting a line, with the right bait, in a pond where the fish are biting.
+You see, the brand agency’s approach to casting a wide net (costing you thousands of dollars) to hopefully catch a few fish is nowhere as effective as simply casting a line, with the right bait, in a pond where the fish are biting.

 The key is: